Strengthening Our Defenses

 We mostly encounter viruses when we breathe them in or by coming into contact with the bodily fluids of an infected person.
 A virus enters the lungs or the bloodstream and immediately searches for a cell to invade.
 The outer shell of the virus contains protein “spikes” or antigens, that connect to receptors on the host cell’s membrane.
 Most viruses are harmless to humans because they’re only able to infiltrate a cell if it is able to connect with a host cell’s receptor like a lock and key.

-Once a virus connects, it either injects its genetic material into the host cell’s cytoplasm or enters it whole through the cell membrane.
+Once a virus connects, though, it either injects its genetic material into the host cell’s cytoplasm or enters it whole through the cell membrane.
 The virus then disassembles and takes over the cell’s protein-building structures, causing it to read it’s genetic code instead of the host cell’s.
 The virus is then able to create the building blocks needed to duplicate itself, while interrupting the healthy functioning of the host cell.

 Fever, coughing, and fatigue means our immune system is fighting an infection, and these symptoms usually worsen for a short period of time and then subside when our body has cleared the virus.
 Antibodies produced by white blood cells are a crucial part of the immune response.
 These small protein segments take on the shape of the antigens on the outer shell of the virus, locking onto them and making it impossible for the virus to connect with a host cell.
 Often, antibodies stay in the bloodstream for years to defend against reinfection.

 If our white blood cells cannot keep pace by producing antibodies at a faster rate than the virus is reproducing itself, our immune system starts to be compromised.
 This could result in critical tissue and organ damage.